suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 </span>
 ```

-When clicking on markers you may notice that the popup appears _behind_ other
+When clicking on markers, you may notice that the popup appears _behind_ other
 markers on the page.
 To resolve this, add the following CSS to your project:

 ```css